Documentation Index

 |---|---|---|

-title | Yes | Product title |
+title | Yes | Product display name as shown on the product detail page. |

-description | No | Product description |
+description | Yes | Full product description from the product detail page. |

-taxonomyWorkflowId for future requests:
+artifactId for future requests:

 - Go to the Scripts tab in your Postman request.